 - Remove the chicken giblets.
 Rinse the chicken inside and out and pat dry with paper towel.
 Set chicken right on top of potatoes and onions.
 The chicken’s breast should face up, away from the pan.

-- Generously salt and pepper the inside of the chicken.
+- Generously salt and pepper the outside of the chicken.

 - Fill the chicken cavity with lemon halves, garlic halves, thyme, rosemary, and sage.